ivannissimrch/shadowing-app-spec/README.md

 - As a student, I want to choose a video and shadow it by repeating short segments.
 - As a student, I want to record my voice and compare it to the native speaker.
-- As a student, I want to get AI feedback on my pronunciation.
 - As a student, I want to save and replay my recordings.

 ---